olipratt/microstore/readme.md

 ## Limitations

 - Not production ready.
-This is designed for simple prototyping use, not performance at huge load and does not meet production security requirements.
+This is designed for simple prototyping use, not for performance at huge load, and does not meet production security requirements.

 - Single threaded.
 Flask will run single-threaded by default, creating a single synchronous server on a single thread capable of serving only one client at a time, and TinyDB does not support threaded access.